Sources for Storing, Sharing and Editing Images

 The Internet has made it very easy to store, share and edit pictures online.
 The challenge is to choose a site that will do all of these quickly and easily.
 Below are some standouts we would like you to try.
 For a majority of these sites, you must sign up for the product by establishing a login and password.
 Although these all are free sites, you may choose to upgrade to a premium or paid version which offers more options (e.g. storage, additional effects, groups, etc.).

 Editing Images and Photos

-While the majority of free photo editing programs require you to download the application, FotoFlexer™ lets you do all of the editing online.
+While the majority of free photo editing programs require you to download the application and/or to register, FotoFlexer™ and iPiccy™ let you do all of the editing online without creating an account.
 You can save your edited photos to your computer or have them emailed (requires an account to be created).
 FotoFlexer is a very user friendly program.
 The images you edit can be saved as .jpg and .png file types.
 (If you would like an explanation of the various types of file types for photos, see this website).
 The program features a wide variety of editing options, including basic editing, special effects, decorations, etc.

 There are several demo tutorials available on the web to learn about effects such as re-coloring hair, animating shapes, using smart scissors to cut an image out, or resizing.